twoscoops/two-scoops-of-django-1.8/change_list.rst

   * Added subsection 22.3.7 on *Testing for Failure*.

+  * added section 22.10 for alternatives to `unittest`

+    * pytest and pytest-django
+    *nose and django-nose

 * Chapter: Security

   * Added warning box that static media is not protected by ``SecurityMiddleware``.